top of page

 The purpose was ultimately to standardize language and provide plain language definitions of ARP Security terms.

-Grammar and Formatting
+Grammar and formatting

 It was important to distinguish between common and proper nouns to ensure correct capitalization and spelling.
 We were dealing with a lot of terms that were standard within engineering (ie, “App container”) and others that were branded services using the same name (ie, “AppContainer).